MekManager/skunkworks/ElmApp/README.md

 ### Ability to Contribute:
-This was something that I personally felt that Elm would do very well at, however upon reviewing the code with other Developers I foud the concensus to be that the code looked very foreign, and therefor hard to read.
+This was something that I personally felt that Elm would do very well at, however upon reviewing the code with other developers I found the consensus to be that the code looked very foreign, and therefor hard to read.
 Considering that a lot of the contributions that I would expect to come to MekManager may be from first time developers, or people just learning to program, this could present a significant hurdle.

 ### Animation, Drag-and-drop, UX in general:
 Here is where I feel that Elm fell flat.
-That isn't an overall character judgement, Elm is still only at version 0.17 at time of writing, and I'm sure that if it continues down the path that it's on, it will get there.
+That isn't an overall character judgment, Elm is still only at version 0.17 at time of writing, and I'm sure that if it continues down the path that it's on, it will get there.
 At the moment however, I found several things I would consider to be basic things I would expect out of the language that just weren't there.